UST-QuAntiL/Gateway/README.md

 This gateway routes requests following the schema ``/nisq-analyzer*`` to the [NISQ-Analyzer](https://github.com/QuAntiL/nisq-analyzer) service that is configured in the `org.planqk.gateway.nisq.analyzer.uri` property, i.e., `NISQ_ANALYZER_URI` in Docker.
 Additionally, there is a special handling of `POST` requests that may contain a Quantum Computing Provider token.
-Hence, the following requests are automatically enriched with a token if its not already set:
+Hence, the following requests are automatically enriched with a token if it is not already set:

 - `/nisq-analyzer/compiler-selection`
 - `/nisq-analyzer/qpu-selection`